ashrea06/Zeek-Suricata-Inline-TAP/README.md

--Remember : Our "Guest Machine" is a "Kali OS machine", and the default SSH Server that will be installed will be in the built-in "OpenSSH Server".
+> [!TIP] - Remember : Our "Guest Machine" is a "Kali OS machine", and the default SSH Server that will be installed will be in the built-in "OpenSSH Server".